WebOrigami/docs/src/content/pattern/fileTree.md

   },
 ```

 This `get` method includes some error handling.
 The AsyncDictionary interface expects the `get` method to return `undefined` for an unsupported key, but the `fs.readFile` API will throw an exception if a file does not exist with the indicated name.
-To create a well-behaved async graph, we catch exceptions and, if the exception is specifically an `ENOENT` (file not found) exception, we return undefined.
+To create a well-behaved async tree, we catch exceptions and, if the exception is specifically an `ENOENT` (file not found) exception, we return undefined.

-## Test the files graph
+## Test the file tree

-We can test this files graph, once again copying-and-pasting the tests used for the async graph object implementation:
+We can test this file tree, once again copying-and-pasting the tests used for the async tree object implementation:

 ```{{'js'}}
 /* src/flat/files.test.js */